Winners of EYOF Baku 2019 artistic gymnastics competitions awarded

 By Trend

-The second day of competitions in artistic gymnastics kicked off at the National Gymnastics Arena as part of the XV Summer European Youth Olympic Festival (EYOF Baku 2019), Trend reports on July 24.
+A ceremony of awarding winners in artistic gymnastics competitions in men’s pommel horse and women’s vault event was held in the National Gymnastics Arena in Baku as part of the XV Summer European Youth Olympic Festival (EYOF Baku 2019), Trend reports.

+In exercises on a pommel horse, Nazar Chepurny (Ukraine) ranked first, Samad Mammadli (Azerbaijan) ranked second, and Volodymyr Kostyuk (Ukraine) ranked third.

+In women’s vault event, Viktoriia Listunova (Russia) took the first place, Anastasiia Motak (Ukraine) took the second place, and Silviana Maria Sfiringu-Gheorghe (Romania) took the third place.

 The competitions in artistic gymnastics kicked off in the National Gymnastics Arena as part of the XV Summer European Youth Olympic Festival (EYOF Baku 2019) on July 23.